Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Introduction

-A key challenge of sampling-based \ac{MPC} methods is that they typically yield non-smooth control inputs (see, \eg,~\cref{fig:eyecatcher:cart_pole:action_time_series} for \ac{MPPI}), as they rely on \emph{random} sampling to generate control input sequences.
-In real-world applications, this may cause problems, such as excessive wear on actuators.
-A common approach to addressing this issue is to apply low-pass filtering, such as the Savitzky--Golay filter~\citep{savitzkySmoothingDifferentiationData1964}, to the optimized control inputs~\citep{williamsInformationtheoretic2018}.
+A key challenge of sampling-based \ac{MPC} methods is that they typically yield non-smooth control inputs (see, \eg,~\cref{fig:eyecatcher:cart_pole:action_time_series} for \ac{MPPI}), as the proposal parameter update is approximated using a finite number of \emph{random} samples, leading to noisy estimates that worsen for small sample counts.
+In real-world applications, this may cause problems, such as excessive actuator wear. \Eg, noisy control inputs may cause the torque of a motor to frequently switch between large positive and large negative values within a short time span, leading to rapid velocity reversals.
+Therefore, \emph{smooth control inputs are desirable}.
+A common approach to addressing this issue is to apply low-pass filtering, to the optimized control inputs~\citep{williamsInformationtheoretic2018}.
 However, this post-processing step leads to suboptimal performance, as it is not considered in the optimization.

-In previous work, we proposed the \acfi{dsCEM} \citep{arXiv25_Walker}, which substitutes random sampling with deterministic samples generated by minimizing the modified \ac{CvM} distance~\citep{MFI08_Hanebeck-LCD,CDC09_HanebeckHuber}.
+In previous work, we proposed the \acfi{dsCEM} \citep{arXiv25_Walker}, which substitutes random sampling with deterministic samples generated by minimizing the modified \ac{CvM} distance~\citep{CDC09_HanebeckHuber}.
+This yields samples with low discrepancy, which cover the search space without clustering or leaving huge gaps, as random sampling does.
 This approach has been shown to significantly improve the smoothness of control inputs compared with standard \ac{CEM}.
 However, \ac{dsCEM} still relies on \ac{CEM}'s elite set update rule, which performs hard selection, weighing the $N$ best samples equally, and disregarding all others.
-In contrast, \ac{MPPI} uses a soft, exponential weighting scheme based on sample costs~\citep{williamsInformationtheoretic2018}, enabling smoother updates.
+In contrast, \ac{MPPI} uses a soft, exponential weighting scheme based on sample costs, enabling smoother updates.
 In this paper, we propose combining the benefits of deterministic sampling with the \ac{MPPI}-style exponential weighting scheme.
 We term this approach \acfi{dsMPPI} and show that it further improves the smoothness of control inputs compared to both \ac{MPPI} and \ac{dsCEM}, as illustrated in~\cref{fig:eyecatcher:cart_pole:action_time_series}.

 \paragraph*{Contribution and Outline} First, in \cref{sec:background}, we provide a concise background on sampling-based \ac{MPC} and review algorithmic improvements in \cref{sec:related_work}.
 Then, in \cref{sec:proposed_method}, we propose \ac{dsMPPI}, a novel sampling-based \ac{MPC} algorithm that utilizes state-of-the-art improvements from both \ac{CEM} and \ac{MPPI} literature, combined with deterministic sampling.
 Finally, in \cref{sec:evaluation}, we evaluate the performance of the proposed algorithm through extensive simulations.